ut-ctr-nmc/peds-midblocks-intersections/README.md

 ## Intersections

-Intersections were located using the methodology outlined in the paper referred above.
+Intersections were located using the methodology outlined in the paper referred above, detailed in the [peds-crash-techvol repository](https://github.com/ut-ctr-nmc/ped-crash-techvol/blob/master/doc/intersections.md#attempt-3-using-openstreetmap).
 Please contact Kenneth Perrine, owner of this repository, for further details.
 Intersections are given identifiers and geo-locations.
 An additional table identifies the two most frequented nearby roadway sections that cross through the intersection, labeled as major and minor approaches.

 ### ints_tx